gobrianyu/lemun/README.md

-# LemÚn
+# Lemún

-## Build steps:
+## Build steps
-- Clone the repository using 'git clone git@gitlab.cs.washington.edu:cse340-24spring-students/final_project-brian127-dgao2-rshanth-jmarc23.git'
+- Clone repository
-- Cd into the repository
 - Run 'flutter pub get'
-- Run the project using 'flutter run' or whatever works
+- Run the project using 'flutter run'
-- You will have to enable location permissions
+- Note: You will have to enable location permissions
 - Once the app is ready, you can pan, zoom around the map, click on bikes, scooters, and bus stops to gain information about them, and use the legend to enable/disable vehicle types and move to your location

 ## Project structure: